-The author is also particularly grateful for specific comments made on the structure and content of this report during its development.
-He would particularly like to thank the following individuals for their expert advice that has considerably helped develop and improve the structure, content and effectiveness of the report: Marco Costantini, Alain Jeudy, Célia Le Ravallec, Chloë Webster and Giuseppe Notarbartolo di Sciara.
+The author and RAC/SPA are also particularly grateful for specific comments made on the structure and content of this report during its development.
+They would particularly like to thank the following individuals for their expert advice that has considerably helped develop and improve the structure, content and effectiveness of the report: Marco Costantini, Alain Jeudy, Célia Le Ravallec, Chloë Webster, Giuseppe Notarbartolo di Sciara, Atef Limam, Souha El Asmi and Yassine Ramzi Sghaier.